 Support for children who have lost a parent in the armed forces, including child bereavement counselling, group activities and social events.

-A one stop centre providing advice and guidance for Armed Forces Serving Personnel, Veterans and their families in Wigan.
+A one-stop centre providing advice and guidance for Armed Forces serving personnel, veterans and their families across Greater Manchester, Lancashire and the North West.

 Mental health and wellbeing service for veterans, provided by people who understand military life.